-Your website houses photos, events, contacts and information about you and your company.
+Your website houses photos, events, contacts, and information about you and your company.
 But if the worse happens and it’s hacked or disabled are you prepared to start from scratch?
-With a little preventive planning, and monthly backups even if the worse happens you won’t have to start at the beginning again.
-Sure you may loose some information but you’ll still have the majority.
+With a little preventive planning and monthly backups even if the worse happens you won’t have to start at the beginning again.
+Sure you may lose some information but you’ll still have the majority.

 10. Not using websites that are https.

-If you’re anything like us you often switch between Chrome, Firefox and IE. Sometimes the URL is saved and easily comes up, other times you have to type it fully out.
+If you’re anything like us you often switch between Chrome, Firefox, and IE. Sometimes the URL is saved and easily comes up, other times you have to type it fully out.
 You may think you’re on the right site when you make your purchase but if you haven’t double checked you may be on a fake site.
-Always double checked that it says https: before the url
+Always double check that it says https: before the URL